RAPTOR-MSSTATE/WRIVA-Project-Datasets-and-Models/README.md

 # WRIVA-Project-Datasets-and-Models
 ****Datasets and Models used for artifact segmentation****

-The folders in this repo include the individual models created to detect specific artifacts in images.
+The folders in this repo include the individual models created to detect specific image artifacts.
 These artifacts include rain, soil, and finger-in-lense

 Google Drive link containing Datasets, Models, and Annotations: https://drive.google.com/drive/folders/1_Ly1mvAFTeg6gQ2fiQH5AyigZ8hG34Wz?usp=drive_link